This Year’s Latest Major Hurricane, Ophelia, Is Headed for Ireland

 This year’s busy and bizarre hurricane season isn’t done stunning scientists.
-The latest named storm, Ophelia, is now the sixth major hurricane to form in the Atlantic this year, and the 10th consecutive named storm to reach hurricane strength this year — only the third time in recorded history and the first time in a century that has happened — tying the all-time single-year record.
+The latest named storm, Ophelia, is now the sixth major hurricane to form in the Atlantic this year and the tenth consecutive named storm to reach hurricane strength this year — only the third time in recorded history and the first time in a century that has happened — tying the all-time single-year record.
 On top of all that, no major hurricane has ever formed as far east as Ophelia has.
-The storm intensified so far east, in fact, that the continent it now threatens is Europe.
-Ophelia reached category 3 strength 220 miles south of the Azores on Saturday morning, and is now on track to strike Ireland beginning Monday.
+The storm intensified so far east, in fact, that it now threatens Europe.
+Ophelia reached Category 3 strength 220 miles south of the Azores on Saturday morning, and is now on track to strike Ireland beginning Monday.

 No, this is not even close to normal, as astounded meteorologists like Weather Underground’s Bob Henson are pointing out: